A practical guide to sharing love, one bite at a time.

 Is there a new couple at church?
 A co-worker’s family you’ve connected with?
 Open your door (and your oven) and welcome them in.

-- Keep it simple: tacos, baked pasta, or chili with cornbread.
+- Keep it simple: tacos, pasta, or chili are all great options

 - The goal isn’t gourmet—it’s connection.